Athena (given name)

+Usage

-Athena is a female given name of Greek origin, especially in reference to the Greco-Roman goddess Athena.
-The name has been among the top 1,000 names for girls in the United States since the mid-1950s and was the 108th most popular name for newborn American girls in 2020.
-It has been one of the 500 most popular names for girls in England and Wales since 2012 and in France since 2018.
-It has also been well-used in recent years in Canada, Iceland, and New Zealand.
+Athena was among the top 10 names for newborn girls in the Philippines in 2022.
+It has been among the top 1,000 names for girls in the United States since the mid-1950s and was the 76th most popular name for newborn American girls in 2023.
+It has been one of the 500 most popular names for girls in England and Wales since 2012 and was the 104th most popular name for newborn British girls in 2023.
+It has also been well-used in recent years in Canada, France, Iceland, Italy, and New Zealand.
 The popularity of mythological names also increased in use for babies born during the COVID-19 pandemic.

 People with this given name include: